Mark Chapter Seven

 Mark 7:3 & 4

-(The Pharisees and all the Jews do not eat unless they give their hands a ceremonial washing, holding to the tradition of the elders.
-When they come from the marketplace they do not eat unless they wash.
-And they observe many other traditions, such as the washing of cups, pitchers and kettles.)
+(For the P'rushim, and indeed all the Judeans, holding fast to the Tradition of the Elders, do not eat unless they have given their hands a ceremonial washing.
+Also, when they come from the marketplace they do not eat unless they have rinsed their hands up to the wrist; and they adhere to many other traditions, such as washing cups, pots and bronze vessels.)

 This delegation knew that this was not in keeping with the ways of the Jews.
 Their traditions were universally accepted among God's people and so seeing someone not keeping them identified them as non-Jews.